hrithviks/cSecBridge/platform-config/README.md

 This single command uses Kustomize (-k) to build and apply the complete configuration for the development environment.

 kubectl apply \-k platform-config/overlays/dev

+### **To Deploy the qa Environment**

+This single command uses Kustomize (-k) to build and apply the complete configuration for the testing environment.

+kubectl apply \-k platform-config/overlays/qa

 ### **To Deploy the prod Environment**